jossemarGT/jossemargt.com/content/en/post/2022-02-13-pbpaste-pbcopy-in-gnu-linux.md

 <!--more-->

 You got me, I've been a MacOS user for quite a while now, and I've grown accustomed to `pbcopy` and `pbpaste`.
-Whenever I do a fresh GNU Linux install, I look up the following aliases.
+However, I'm still a Linux user and whenever I do a fresh GNU Linux install, I always end up googling the following
+aliases:

 ```sh
 alias pbcopy='xsel --clipboard --input'